 So many asked about protein for kids… specifically 🤷♀️How much protein to feed teen and adult athletes?

 It depends but it is important to start with a baseline:

 📌25-30 g of protein for biological girls/meal

 📌10-15 g of protein at snacks for both teen girls and teen boys.

 I recommend using the performance plate model to avoid worrying about counting calories as an athlete or busy adult.
 If you stick with your portions for weight management, muscle gain, or fat loss you’ll be set.
 Just remember that ALL meals matter!!

 Under eating and underfueling will not serve you.

-Wendi Irlbeck, MS, RDN, LD, CISSN is a registered dietitian nutritionist and performance coach.
+Wendi Irlbeck, MS, RDN, LD, CISSN is a registered dietitian nutritionist, and performance coach.
 Wendi utilizes evidence-based science to tailor nutrition programs for athletes to optimize performance, minimize health risks, and enhance recovery from training while focusing on injury prevention.
 She partners with parents, sports performance staff, and special needs and recreational athletes to offer nutritional guidance and optimal athletic performance and lifestyle plans.
 Wendi provides virtual services including telehealth but is based in Nashville, TN.
 Wendi works with clients of all levels and ages across the US as well as Canada and the UK.
-You can find more about Wendi and scheduling an appointment with her on her website.
+You can find more about Wendi and schedule an appointment with her on her website.